taylorsilva/posts/concourse-best-practices/README.md

             path: echo
             args: ["Hello, world!"]
 ```
-Now let's break the pipeline up into two files:
+Now let's break the pipeline up into two files.
+_Note: we had to add a resource to make the task config availble in the pipeline_
 [_separate-task-config.yaml_](https://github.com/concourse/examples/blob/master/pipelines/separate-task-config.yml)
 ```yaml
 resources: